ckeil0689/treeview3/README.md

      * Only branch that may directly branch of master (since fixed master should be released right away).
      * Immediately merge back into master once the hotfix is done.

-* Code review (**BEFORE** Merge)
-    1. Have at least 1 other permanent contributor look at the code and point out criticism.
-    2. Upload a test JAR/ Executable for at least 1 other contributor to thoroughly test for issues.
-    3. Only merge into production branch if code / version have been reviewed and tested.

 * Other guidelines
     1. Oracle Code Conventions: http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html
     2. Google Java Style: https://google-styleguide.googlecode.com/svn/trunk/javaguide.html